 - Rider’s weight limit: 120kg

-Farsports is an established carbon wheels manufacturer from China.
-They were established in 2004, and since then, they have been developing and manufacturing carbon wheels for all types of bikes, including MTBs.
+Farsports is an established carbon wheel manufacturer from Xiamen, China.
+Founded in 2004, it has been developing and manufacturing carbon wheels for all types of bikes, including MTBs.
+I have been using their road bike wheels, and they are rock solid.

 Farsports wheels are covered by a 2-year warranty.